Postage stamps and postal history of Greece: 1896 Olympic issue

 Greece's first commemorative stamps were issued in 1896 for the 1896 Summer Olympics, the first Olympic games in modern times.
 The series consisted of twelve values (1 lepton, 2, 5, 10, 20, 25, 40 and 60 lepta, 1 drachma and 2, 5 and 10 drachmae).
 There were eight different designs, by Professor I. Svoronos, which included famous sports-related images from ancient Greece, such as a chariot race and Myron's Discobolus.
 The stamps were designed by Swiss artist A. Guilleron, the steel dies were created by the French engraver Louis-Eugène Mouchon and printing took place at the National Printing Office of France.
 The name E. MOUCHON appears at the bottom side of each stamp.
-The stamps were delivered in perforated sheets (13½ x 14).
+The stamps were delivered in perforated sheets (13 1/2 × 14).
 They were at first meant to be sold only during the Games, but their circulation period was extended; first to March 1897, then until they were sold out.
 The 1896 Olympics stamps, of which the 5 and 10 drachmae denominations are relatively rare, remain popular with collectors of topical stamps relating to sports and Olympic games.